OSSILE/OSSILE/README.md

  This directory houses examples of how to accomplish various tasks in ILE RPG.
 They do not need to be working, compilable examples (though that is preferred).

 # Adding a new item to OSSILE
+1. Create a new branch for your contributions (preferred but optional)
-1. Create a new subdirectory within the "main" directory with a logical name for your build item.
+2. Create a new subdirectory within the "main" directory with a logical name for your build item.
 By convention, use all lowercase
-2. Drop the code into this new directory
+3. Drop the code into this new directory
-3. In this new directory, create a file called "setup".
+4. In this new directory, create a file called "setup".
-4. Put all the build/compilation steps necessary in the "setup" file.
+5. Put all the build/compilation steps necessary in the "setup" file.
 It will be invoked as a script.
 Start with a '#!' line. **The script should build your ILE code into the OSSILE library on IBM i!**
   Please have your script obey the following rules:
     * Write useful information to standard out in cases of build failure (for instance, dependencies missing, etc)
     * Explicitly check that all operations finished successfully.
 If the build failed, exit with a nonzero return code
-5. Update the buildlist.txt file (in the main/ directory) to include your new subdirectory name
+6. Update the buildlist.txt file (in the main/ directory) to include your new subdirectory name
-6. Test and commit your changes!
+7. Test and commit your changes, send us a pull request!